Dissertation research in progress:

-“From Africa to Berlin: Uncovering the Life Experiences of Transnational Mozambican and Angolan Contract Workers During and After the Cold War”
+“From Africa to East Germany and Back: Uncovering Life Experiences of Transnational Mozambican and Angolan Migrants During and After the Cold War.”

 “Land struggles and identity – comparative case studies of San self-representation in southern Africa”

 This thesis focuses on the historical interplay between land, representation and identity formation in two disparate and heterogeneous San communities which reinvented themselves to mobilize around land and resource access.
 Informed by studies of the late colonial period, the thesis focuses on post-independence approaches to land politics amongst the Hai||om of Namibia and the ‡Khomani of South Africa up to the present.
 Tracing historical processes concerning land access, it argues that land helped shape the differential formulation of identity in these communities.
 The politics of land have functioned as a crucible through which many San and those of San descent have refashioned and mobilised their ethnic identities and self-representation.
 By vocalizing ethnic membership, grounded in a claim to historicity and First Peoples status, San communities commodified their identity to serve as a legitimate moral claim to resource access and to kindle pride in their identity.